 Shipping from the State of Utah to Idaho

 Utah is acknowledged for having some of the best skiing in the country, and the mountains close to Salt Lake City receive an average of 500 inches of snow per year.
-Throughout the 19th century many Mormons settled in Utah, and today approximately 60 percent of state’s inhabitants are members of the church.
+Throughout the 19th century, many Mormons settled in Utah, and today approximately 60 percent of the state’s inhabitants are members of the church.
 The Sundance Film Festival, one of the premier independent film festivals in the world, is held each January in Park City.

 Shipping to the State of Utah to Idaho

-With an abundance of scenic mountains, lakes, rivers and outdoor attractions, the state draws more than 20 million tourists each year.
-Idaho produces more potatoes and trout than any other state in the nation, and is known as the “Gem State” for the 72 types of precious and semi-precious stones it produces—some of which are exclusive to the state.
+With an abundance of scenic mountains, lakes, rivers, and outdoor attractions, the state draws more than 20 million tourists each year.
+Idaho produces more potatoes and trout than any other state in the nation and is known as the “Gem State” for the 72 types of precious and semi-precious stones it produces—some of which are exclusive to the state.
 Its state capital, Boise, is also its largest city with more than 200,000 residents.
 Idaho gained its statehood on July 3, 1890.

-Bordered by the Canadian province of British Columbia to the north and the U.S. states of Montana and Wyoming to the east, Utah and Nevada to the south, and Oregon and Washington to the west, Idaho is twice as large as the six New England states combined.
+Bordered by the Canadian province of British Columbia to the north and the U.S. states of Montana and Wyoming to the east, Utah, and Nevada to the south, and Oregon and Washington to the west, Idaho is twice as large as the six New England states combined.

 The state flower is Syringa and the Mountain Bluebird is reckoned as the state bird.
-Esto perpetua (“Let it be perpetual”)’- is the state motto.
+Esto Perpetua (“Let it be perpetual”)’- is the state motto.